-Half a Layton game, half an Ace Attorney game, it took familiar and beloved characters and took them far out of their comfort zone into a world of magic and witches.
+Half a Layton game, half an Ace Attorney game, it took familiar and beloved characters far out of their comfort zone into a world of magic and witches.
 As interesting and gripping as the plot was, though, the real highlight was seeing the two sides interacting with one another and becoming fast friends.
 Layton entering court with an “Objection” of his own and Phoenix solving puzzles always makes me grin.
 And for Ace Attorney fans, this was the first time they got to spend time with the OG Phoenix/Maya duo in, like, six years.

 This is another one of those games that I could spend hours rambling about how much I love it, so I’ll just stop here.
 Admittedly, I feel only fans of both series can fully enjoy it, but for those fans, it was still a one-of-a-kind experience that I don’t think will ever be pulled of again (unless Capcom and Level-5 make a sequel about Apollo and Katrielle teaming up oh my god that’s brilliant please let that happen).